Campus operations under COVIDSafe Summer restrictions View fact sheet

-Students planning overseas study for Winter and Semester 2, 2020 (Australian and Malysian campuses)
+Students planning overseas study for Summer and Semester 1, 2021 (Australian and Malysian campuses)

-- The University has cancelled mobility programs for Winter and Semester 2, 2020 and is not approving new requests for study overseas in 2020 at this time.
+- The University has cancelled mobility programs for Summer (including Summer A and B) and Semester 1, 2021 and is not approving new requests to study overseas prior to 1 May, 2021 at this time.

 - This includes exchange and independent semester abroad programs, global study tours, global work integrated learning and HDR study away programs.